rimellegari/customer_satisfaction_facilities/README.md

-#Customer Satisfaction _Facilities
+# Customer Satisfaction _Facilities

-Application designed to register customer complaints, track improvements and measure the cost of lack of quality when providing services related to facilities management
+<p>Application designed to register customer complaints, track improvements and measure the cost of lack of quality when providing services related to facilities management</p>